wcchen-ccu/OrdinalSeqDEFT/README.md

-This is a demo of the density estimation method
+This is a demo of the density estimation method Ordinal SeqDEFT, published in W.-C. Chen, J. Zhou, and D. M. McCandlish, Density estimation for ordinal biological sequences and its applications (2024).